 Kim, Registered Veterinary Technician

 Kim is an original employee from 2006.
 Kim graduated from CCBC Essex where she earned her license as a Registered Veterinary Technician.
 She has known the doctors here at TVC for many years and believes that they and the staff provide the best quality care for the animals.
 Kim is proud to be part of our family.
 After growing up locally in Carroll County, she settled there with her husband, three daughters and their son.
-Her house is never boring with her many pets from dogs, cats, and even fish.
+Her house is never boring with her many pets from dogs and cats to even fish.

 Sue, Registered Veterinary Technician